SciML/Surrogates.jl/docs/src/moe.md

 The Mixture of Experts (MOE) Surrogate model represents the interpolating function as a combination of other surrogate models.
 SurrogatesMOE is a Julia implementation of the [Python version from SMT](https://smt.readthedocs.io/en/latest/_src_docs/applications/moe.html).

 MOE is most useful when we have a discontinuous function.
-For example, let's say we want to build a surrogate for:
+For example, let's say we want to build a surrogate for the following function:

 ### 1D Example